 Along with determining the present financial health of a business, this ratio has one more use.
 One can also apply this ratio to determine if a potential project is worth considering or not.
-Moreover, lenders can also use this ratio to ascertain if a borrower will be able to meet its ongoing and future commitments as well.
-So, it will not be wrong to say that this ratio helps in deciding the credit rating of the borrowers also.
+Moreover, lenders can also use this ratio to ascertain if a borrower will be able to meet its ongoing and future commitments.
+So, it will not be wrong to say that this ratio also helps in deciding the borrowers’ credit rating.

 Formula for Cash Flow Adequacy Ratio

 We can get cash flow from operations from the cash flow statement.
 Or calculate it using the profit or loss statement.
-Other items, including the purchase of fixed assets, dividends, and long terms debt, we can get easily from the balance sheet.
+We can easily reach other items, including the purchase of fixed assets, dividends, and long-term debt, from the balance sheet.

 If the resultant number is more than 1, it means the firm is making enough cash flow from its operations.
 And it will be able to pay for its expenses without needing any additional funding.
 However, a ratio of less than 1 could mean that a firm may be facing some liquidity issues and may have to resort to some fire fighting.
 In other words, the firm may need additional short-term funding to meet this liquidity crunch to pay for its operational needs.
-Or slash its fixed assets expenditure, reduce or avoid dividends or delay the payment to vendors.
+Or slash its fixed assets expenditure, reduce or avoid dividends, or delay vendor payment.